-Representing Sarbanes-Oxley Act (SOX) Whistleblowers to Combat Corporate Fraud
+Representing Sarbanes-Oxley Act Whistleblowers to Combat Corporate Fraud

-Kohn, Kohn & Colapinto represent corporate whistleblowers under the Sarbanes-Oxley Act protects employees, contractors, subcontractors, and agencies of publicly traded companies who report Securities and Exchange Commission violations or any provision of federal law relating to fraud against the shareholders.
+Kohn, Kohn & Colapinto represent corporate whistleblowers under the Sarbanes-Oxley Act (SOX).
+Sarbanes-Oxley whistleblowers are employees, contractors, subcontractors, and agencies of publicly traded companies who report Securities and Exchange Commission violations or any provision of federal law relating to fraud against the shareholders.

 The Sarbanes-Oxley Act (SOX) broadly defines protected activity to include reports made to federal regulatory and law enforcement agencies, Congress, an employee’s supervisor, and internal corporate investigators.
-The Act also protects corporate whistleblowers who participate or testify in SEC regulatory proceedings or other federal proceedings related to fraud against shareholders.
+The Act also protects whistleblowers who participate or testify in SEC regulatory proceedings or other federal proceedings related to fraud against shareholders.

-Adverse changes to the corporate whistleblowers terms and conditions of employment are prohibited.
+Adverse changes to the SOX terms and conditions of employment are prohibited.
 This includes a wide range of actions from reprimands to termination and blacklisting.

-A complaint filed under SOX must be filed with the Department of Labor in writing within 180 days of the time the corporate whistleblower learns that he or she will be, or has been, subjected to discrimination, harassment, or retaliation.
+Sarbanes Oxley whistleblowers must file their complaint with the Department of Labor in writing within 180 days of the time the whistleblower learns that he or she will be, or has been, subjected to discrimination, harassment, or retaliation.

 Two major advantages of using SOX are (1) it prohibits mandatory arbitration; and (2) it requires OSHA to conduct an initial investigation into the claim